Dolvur/rock-paper-scissors-http/README.md

 The game should now be running.

+If you want to run the tests, follow the instructions above but run `npm test` instead of `npm start`.

 ## Insomnia

 One way to send the requests is to use a graphical program like Postman or Insomnia.